-Through lockdown we have noticed a surge in customers creating sourdough starters.
-Like our old tamagotchis, these require just a little love and attention through weekly feedings, in order to give you endless joy.
-Alongside making sourdough bread, we have found a new use for our starter, and this is in the form of New York bagels.
+Through lockdown in New Zelaand we have noticed a surge in Sprout The Grocer customers creating sourdough starters.
+Like our old tamagotchis, these sourdough starters require just a little love and attention through weekly feedings, in order to give you endless joy.
+Alongside making sourdough bread, we have found a new use for our starter, and this is in the form of our Sprout The Grocer New York bagels.

-Homemade bagels are easy to make and are far superior to the store bought siblings.
-They also have no preservatives and easy to digest due to the slow fermentation process.
+Homemade sourdough bagels are easy to make and are far superior to the store bought siblings.
+They also have no preservatives and easy to digest due to the slow fermentation process required in their making.
 Bagels are all about technique, which is a two-step process.
 First boil the dough to set the crust.
 Then bake the bagels for a nice golden crust.
 For timing, you can break up the process over two days.
 We like to make the dough on Saturday evening, allow it to rise overnight, then shape, boil and bake on Sunday.
-We find that perfecting the bagel is a much simpler process than the slightly temperamental sourdough.
+We find that perfecting the sourdough bagel is a much simpler process than the slightly temperamental sourdough loaf.